Codecademy/docs/content/sql/concepts/dates/terms/date-trunc/date-trunc.md

 ### Example 3

-Assume we have a table called `fruit_sales` with the following data:
+Assume there is a table called `fruit_sales` with the following data:

 | item   | sale_price | sale_date           |
 | ------ | ---------- | ------------------- |